HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <bind on $MATH.div(1.0, $MATH.sqrt($_ARGS[0])) as 'myConst' against 'reciprocal_of_sqrt' constantly />
 ```

 We can then use the stand-in expression `$myConst.reciprocal_of_sqrt_const(2.0)` to get the reciprocal of the square root of 2.0.
-When we use this stand-in expression, only the first call will perform the real evaluation process, and the subsequent evaluation of the expression and parameter 2.0 will directly return the result of the first evaluation without performing repeated The real evaluation process.
+When we use this stand-in expression, only the first call will perform the real evaluation process.
+And the subsequent evaluation of the expression and parameter 2.0 will directly return the result of the first evaluation without performing repeated The real evaluation process.

-#### 2.5.14) `catch` tag
+#### 2.5.14) `catch` Tag

-The `catch` tag defines an action element that performs an exception capture operation.
+`catch` tag defines an action element that performs an exception capture operation.
 This element can be used as a sub-element of any action element, and defines the operation to be performed when an exception occurs during the execution of the action.
-Unlike the `except` element, the `catch` element defines a program branch when an exception occurs. like:
+Unlike `except` element, `catch` element defines a program branch when an exception occurs.
+For example:

 ```hvml
      <choose on="$locales" in="#the-footer" by="KEY: AS '$global.locale'">